 When a student or staff member develops ANY coronavirus symptoms, they will be sent home and advised to self-isolate and arrange to be tested, by visiting NHS.UK or phoning 119.
 If they test negative, they can return to school.

-If the student tests positive their entire curriculum offer bubble will need to self-isolate for 14 days.
+If the student tests positive they and their entire curriculum offer bubble will need to self-isolate for 10 days.